tkellen/json-api/extensions/patch/index.md

 `type` and `id` members, or an array of objects that each contain `type` and `id` members.

-If a client requests a `"replace"` operation to a *to-many relationship URL*, the server **MUST** either completely replace every member of the relationship, return an appropriate error response if some resources can not be found or accessed, or return a `403 Forbidden` response if complete replacement is not allowed by the server.
+If a client requests a `"replace"` operation to a *to-many relationship URL*, the server **MUST** either completely replace every member of the relationship, return an appropriate error response if some records can not be found or accessed, or return a `403 Forbidden` response if complete replacement is not allowed by the server.